Lab members

 Sarah DiPietra

-Sarah is an undergraduate student in the Department of Linguistics at the University of Pennsylvania.
-Her current research, as part of her Senior Thesis project in Linguistics, focuses on language change, language use, and language attitudes towards preserved archaic Italian dialects in the northeastern United States.
+Sarah is a former undergraduate researched in the Language Contact and Cognition lab at the University of Pennsylvania.
+As part of her Senior thesis project in Linguistics with Marlyse Baptista, she focused on language change, language use, and language attitudes towards preserved archaic Italian dialects in the northeastern United States.